Random walks on Baumslag-Solitar groups: Random walks on groups

-Given a random walk, be it on a generic state space or on a group, a challenging problem is to decide whether the Poisson--Furstenberg boundary is trivial or not.
+Given such a random walk, it is a challenging problem to decide whether the Poisson--Furstenberg boundary is trivial or not.
 In the latter case, one may wonder how to identify it geometrically.
-We shall only outline a few results about the Poisson--Furstenberg boundary of random walks on countable groups.
-A recent survey has been given by Erschler in \cite{erschler-2010}.
+We shall only address a few results; a survey was given by Erschler in \cite{erschler-2010}.
+As always, we assume that the random walk is irreducible.

-As before, let $Z=(Z_{0},Z_{1},\dotsc)$ be a random walk on a countable group $G$ driven by the probability measure~$\mu$.
-We assume that the support $\supp(\mu)$ generates $G$ as a semigroup, see Section \ref{sub:bn}.

-If $G$ is abelian, then the Poisson--Furstenberg boundary is always trivial, see \cite{blackwell-1955} and \cite{cd-1960}.
+If $G$ is abelian, then the Poisson--Furstenberg boundary is trivial, see \cite{blackwell-1955} and \cite{cd-1960}.
 The same holds true for all groups of polynomial growth, and for groups of subexponential growth endowed with a probability measure $\mu$ with finite first moment.
 For the special case of probability measures with finite support, see \cite{avez-1974}, and for the general case, see e.\,g.~\cite[Theorem 5.3]{kw-2002} and \cite[\S 4]{erschler-2004}.
 Moreover, it was shown in \cite{erschler-2004}, that the assumption of finite first moment cannot be dropped.

-If $G$ is amenable, then one can show that there is at least one symmetric probability measure $\mu$ such that the Poisson--Furstenberg boundary is trivial, see the conjecture in \cite[\S 9]{furstenberg-1973}.
-The proof of the conjecture has been announced in \cite[Theorem 4]{vk-1979} and given in \cite{rosenblatt-1981} and \cite{kv-1983}.
-In case of the Baumslag--Solitar group $G=\BS(1,2)$, the Poisson--Furstenberg boundary may or may not be trivial depending on the vertical drift, see Definition~\ref{def:verticaldrift}.
-More precisely, for random walks on $G=\BS(1,2)$ with finite first moment the Poisson--Furstenberg boundary is isomorphic to $\mathbb{R}$ for $\delta<0$ and trivial for $\delta=0$ and isomorphic to $\mathbb{Q}_{2}$ for $\delta>0$, see \cite[Theorem~5.1]{kaimanovich-1991}.
-We may think of $\mathbb{Q}_{2}$ as the space of upper ends of the corresponding Bass--Serre tree $\mathbb{T}$.
+If $G$ is amenable, then there is at least one symmetric probability measure $\mu$ such that the Poisson--Furstenberg boundary is trivial, see the conjecture in \cite[\S 9]{furstenberg-1973}.
+The proof was announced in \cite[Theorem 4]{vk-1979} and given in \cite{rosenblatt-1981} and \cite{kv-1983}.

+For random walks on the Baumslag--Solitar group $G=\BS(1,2)$ with finite first moment, one can be more specific.
+Here, the Poisson--Furstenberg boundary is isomorphic to $\mathbb{R}$ for $\delta<0$, trivial for $\delta=0$, and isomorphic to $\mathbb{Q}_{2}$ for $\delta>0$, see \cite[Theorem~5.1]{kaimanovich-1991}.
 Further results about random walks on rational affinities are given in \cite{brofferio-2006}.
-For the Poisson--Furstenberg boundary of lamplighter random walks, see \cite{vk-1979}, \cite{kv-1983}, \cite{lp-2015}, and also \cite{sava-2010}.

-If $G$ is non-amenable, then the Poisson--Furstenberg boundary is always non-trivial, see \cite[\S 9]{furstenberg-1973}.
-In particular, this implies that the Poisson--Furstenberg boundary of random walks on non-amenable Baumslag--Solitar groups can never be trivial, also when $\delta=0$.
+If $G$ is non-amenable, then the Poisson--Furstenberg boundary can never be trivial, see \cite[\S 9]{furstenberg-1973} and \cite[\S4.2]{kv-1983}.
+This holds in particular for random walks on non-amenable Baumslag--Solitar groups, even when $\delta=0$.